antoniovazquezblanco/antoniovazquezblanco.github.io/_posts/2022-02-23-Avoiding-git-flow.md

 As a side note, I like to squash merge the `dev/xxx` branches to keep the history as clean as possible.
 If the branch is small enough to squash it, this is also a good time to rewrite the commit message.
 If the branch is too big or has a complex history, the merge will not be squashed.

-This may be obvious for many people but to come to this realization and to be able to write this down has required an effort for me.
+This may be obvious for many people but to come to this realization and to be able to write this down has required a mental effort.
 Maybe this will be of use for others that tend to overthink things like I do.

+Thanks!